Your podcast cover art is the square image that listeners see on their listening devices and on most podcast players.

 - Ideally under 512kb in filesize

-From experience, don't put anything naughty on the artwork, too.
+From experience, don't put anything naughty on the artwork, either.
 They won't like that.
+That means: